-The course consists of twenty-four units of equal weight, and includes an internship component with a media organisation.
+The course consists of twenty-four units of equal weight, and includes an internship component.
 A full-time load of study is four units per trimester.
-It is possible to complete the Bachelor of Journalism in a minimum of six trimesters or a maximum of twelve trimesters.
+It is possible to complete the Bachelor of Business in a minimum of six trimesters or a maximum of twelve trimesters.

-The Bachelor of Journalism is delivered at the Sydney and Melbourne Campuses and is recognised in the Australian Qualifications Framework.
+The Bachelor of Business is delivered at the Sydney and Melbourne Campuses and is recognised in the Australian Qualifications Framework.